-On a lot of 2 acres or less the cottage house shall be located within a dwelling currently on the lot.
-On a lot of more than 2 acres the cottage house may be located within a dwelling currently on the lot or be a mobile home.
+On a lot of more than 2 acres, the cottage house may be located within a dwelling currently on the lot or may be a mobile home.
+On a lot of 2 acres or less, the cottage house must be located within the dwelling.

 The lot owner shall live in 1 of the 2 dwellings on the lot.
 The second dwelling shall be occupied by a grandparent, parent, child, brother or sister, aunt or uncle of the owner.

 The occupant requiring cottage housing must be more than 62 years old or have a medical need certified by a physician.

 Setback and bufferyard requirements must be met pursuant to the Harford County Zoning Code.

 At the time of zoning certificate/permit application, the lot owner shall submit a conversion plan for approval by the Department to be applied once the need for the cottage housing no longer exists.
 The conversion plan must include a floor plan reflecting how the overall cottage housing area will flow easily with unrestricted access into, and be compatible with, the main dwelling.
 A mobile home must be removed from the property once the need for cottage housing no longer exists.